 The EEC Pro analysis report will be delivered to you via email and will include an attached PDF report as well as a website where you can view further information.

-There are two ways to start an Email Exposure Check, you can create one by signing up for it under our Free Tools section at knowbe4.com.
-If you are using a Free Account, please follow the steps in the Enabling EEC Pro for a Free Account section.
+To start an Email Exposure Check, you can create a free account by signing up for it under our Free Tools section at knowbe4.com.
+Please follow the steps in the Enabling EEC Pro for a Free Account section to correctly run an Email Exposure Check on the email addresses under your domain.

 Enabling EEC Pro from Your Account Settings